sinngam-khaidem/task-management-api/README.md

-# Task Orchestration and Management API
+# Task Management API
-This is a RESTful API for a task orchestration and management API built using Node.js and Express.js framework, integrated with a PostgresSQL database server for data storage.
+This is a RESTful API for a task management API built using Node.js and Express.js framework, integrated with a PostgresSQL database server for data storage.
 ## Table of Contents
 - [Installation](#installation)
 - [Usage](#usage)